cf-toolsuite/cf-butler/README.md

 > See the [samples](samples) directory for some examples of configuration when deploying to [Pivotal Web Services](https://login.run.pivotal.io/login) or [PCF One](https://login.run.pcfone.io/login).

+### Managing policies

+Creation and deletion of policies are managed via API endpoints by default.
+When an audit trail is important to you, you may opt to set `cf.policies.provider` to `git`.
+When you do this, you shift the lifecycle management of policies to Git.
+You will have to specify additionaa configuration, like

+* `cf.policies.uri` the location of the repository that contains policy files in JSON format
+* `cf.policies.commit` the commit id to pull from
+* `cf.policies.filePaths` an array of file paths of policy files

+Policy files must adhere to a naming convention where:

+* a filename ending with `-AP.json` encapsulates an individual [ApplicationPolicy](src/main/java/io/pivotal/cfapp/domain/ApplicationPolicy.java)
+* a filename ending with `-SIP.json` encapsulates an individual [ServiceInstancePolicy](src/main/java/io/pivotal/cfapp/domain/ServiceInstancePolicy.java)

+A sample Github repository exists [here](https://github.com/pacphi/cf-butler-config-sample).

+Have a look at [secrets.pws.json](samples/secrets.pws.json) for an enable of how to configure secrets for deployment of `cf-butler` to PAS integrating with the aforementioned sample Github repository.

 ### To set the operations schedule

 Update the value of the `cron` properties in `application.yml`.
 Consult this [article](https://www.baeldung.com/spring-scheduled-tasks) and the [Javadoc](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/Scheduled.html#cron--) to understand how to tune it for your purposes.